 - B. Funds covered by this Policy and managed as a pooled fund group: - 1.
 General Fund used to account for resources traditionally associated with government, which are not required to be accounted for in another fund. - 2.
 Special Revenue Funds used to account for the proceeds from specific revenue sources which are restricted or committed to expenditures for specific purposes other than debt service or capital projects. - 3.
-Debt Service Fund used to account for resources to be used for the payment of principal, interest, and related costs on general obligation debt.
+Debt Service Fund used to account for resources to be used for the payment of principal, interest and related costs on general obligation debt. - 4.
+Capital Project Funds used to account for resources to enable the acquisition or construction of major capital facilities which are not financed by enterprise funds, internal service funds, or trust funds.